Diamond-Flight/gadget/README.md

-The gadget includes customizable kneeboard.
+The gadget includes customizable kneeboard accessible via *index.html?knee*.

 To add pages to the kneeboard, place them (images) in */static/kneeboard/* and use */static/generate_kneeboard.bat* to generate */static/kneeboard.js* or manually add your pages to */static/kneeboard.js*.